Top 20 Jobs of the future: How to prepare for the AI revolution

 Remote and flexible work

-Covid was also the time when remote work opportunities increased.
+COVID was also the time when remote work opportunities increased.
 Left with no choice, BPOs allowed their staff to work from home.
-Then, output-deadline-oriented firms like advertising agencies also began to operate remotely.
+Then, output-deadline-oriented firms like advertising agencies also went remote.
 And other companies followed suit.

 Video conferencing tools like Zoom became popular.
 Group chats kept everybody up to speed.
 And, of course, there was the old reliable email.

-During this time, students graduated, applied online, and got hired online.
+Students graduated, applied for jobs online, and got hired online.
 Businesses abroad that were looking for more affordable labor discovered English-speaking Filipinos.
-From a just-for-the-moment remedy, remote work became a full-time occupation.
+From a just-for-the-moment fix, remote work became a full-time occupation.
 And Filipinos, happy to be earning from home, embraced the opportunity.

 Summary of challenges and opportunities of the future workforce